 Born Lisa Najeeb Halaby in Washington D.C., Lisa studied architecture at Princeton before beginning her career overseas.
 She met King Hussein bin Talal of Jordan during her tenure with Alia Airlines in Jordan and married on June 15, 1978.

 She converted to Islam and took up the name Noor Al-Hussein and became Queen Consort of Jordan.
 Lisa was King Hussein’s fourth wife.
 Post marriage, she took up several social welfare activities in Jordan and overseas.

 King Hussein died on February 7, 1999.
 They have four children; Prince Hamzah, Prince Hashim, Princess Iman, and Princess Raiyah.

 The present King Abdullah of Jordan is King Hussein’s eldest son from a previous marriage.

 Marie-Chantal Miller married Crown Prince Pavlos, Greece

-They married on July 1st, 1995, in London.
-They have five children; Princess Maria-Olympia, Prince Constantine-Alexios, Prince Achileas-Andreas, Prince Odysseas-Kimon, Prince Aristides-Stavros.
+They married on July 1, 1995, in London.
+They have five children; Princess Maria-Olympia, Prince Constantine-Alexios, Prince Achileas-Andreas, Prince Odysseas-Kimon, and Prince Aristides-Stavros.